 Term Description Administering Institution An Australian University or Australian research body with recognised research governance practices, responsible for certifying and supporting the application and providing the basic infrastructure, oversight and accounting for the project.
 A peak national or state body in Australia representing consumer interests with recognised governance practices may also act as an Administering Institution for lived experience applicants.
 Career Disruption A prolonged interruption to a Principal Investigator's capacity to work (e.g., medical condition, pregnancy, carer responsibilities).
 Chief Investigator (CI) Supporting research investigator team members.
 Community A broader term used to describe people relevant to the study, which may include health professionals, population groups and people with or without lived experience of stroke.
 Early- to early-mid career researcher (EMCR) An investigator with no more than 7 full time equivalent (FTE) years of research experience (post-graduation) as at the grant round close date.
 Indirect Costs Infrastructure expenses incurred by an Administering Institution for the support of research, i.e., institutional fees and overheads.
 Stroke Foundation Research Grants do not provide funding for Indirect Costs.
 People with lived experience of stroke Survivors of stroke, family members and carers of a person living with stroke.
 Principal Investigator (PI) The lead applicant named on the application.
 Priority populations Priority populations are those that are more likely to be affected by health conditions than the general population, resulting in a greater burden of disease and inequality in health outcomes.
 These populations include: Aboriginal and Torres Strait Islander peoples; People living in rural, regional and remote communities; Socioeconomically disadvantaged Australians; People living with mental illness; and People from culturally and linguistically diverse backgrounds.
 Relative to Opportunity Consideration of an Investigator's track record and research contribution relative to their career stage and prior opportunities available (e.g., considering extended period of travel, clinical duties, teaching).
 Sub-study An add-on study to the main protocol, which asks a separate research question and includes new data collection or analysis from new or existing study participants.
+Young adult stroke People who have experienced stroke when aged 18 to 44 years.
+Note: This description serves as a guide for proposals addressing young adult stroke but is not intended to be prescriptive.

-&lt;sup>1 Commonwealth of Australia, Department of Health, National Strategic Action Plan for Heart Disease and Stroke (September 2020) 2025 Research Grants Application Guide
+&lt;sup>1 Commonwealth of Australia, Department of Health, National Strategic Action Plan for Heart Disease and Stroke (September 2020) 2026 Research Grants Application Guide

-2. 2025 EMCR Seed Grants
+2. 2026 EMCR Seed Grants

-Aim of Seed Grants: To generate new knowledge, kickstart innovative projects and provide a platform for emerging researchers to tackle evidence and implementation gaps in stroke care and excel in their stroke specialty.
+Seed Grants aim to generate new knowledge, kickstart innovative projects and provide a platform for emerging researchers to tackle evidence and/or implementation gaps in stroke care and excel in their stroke specialty.
 Seed Grants provide a platform for emerging researchers to gain grant successes and leverage these into further national and international funding, to strengthen evidence in stroke prevention, treatment and recovery and grow researcher capacity.

+Seed Grants offered

-Grants offered: EMCR researchers are invited to apply for Seed Grants of up to \$80,000 per grant, available for projects of up to 18 months, addressing (at least one of) Stroke Foundation's research priority areas, as below.
-Our aim in this round is for diversity in the grants to be awarded.
-Applications with a focus on priority populations are encouraged in all grant categories.
+EMCRs are invited to apply for Seed Grants of up to \$80,000 per grant, available for projects of up to 18 months, addressing (at least one of) Stroke Foundation's research priority areas, as below.

-2025 Research Priority Areas
+Seed Grant Research Priority Areas

-1. Research in priority populations (as defined) in any stage of care.
+1. Research in priority populations (as defined in this Guide) in any stage of care.